justinholmes/gocd-oauth-login/README.md

 # GoCD OAuth Login
 This is GoCD's Authentication plugin that allows users to login using OAuth.

+This fork actually allows the ability to filter based on user's private organisations The previous version of this plugin used a fixed auth token to check the user's organisations, which only shows their public affiliations.
+By using the authorisation that comes from the login process, we can access their private organisations as well.

 ## Currently supported
 * GitHub
 * Google